Aircraft Controller

 - If

-field will be toggled to imitate a working light.
-Since this does not emit enough light to be a headlight usually another light source is used in tandem, this one withSpotLight
+Meshis selected asTypeanyMeshwithStandardshader can be used.
+It'sEmissionfield will be toggled to imitate a working light.
+Since this does not emit enough light to be a headlight usually another light source is used in tandem, this one withSpotLightassigned.

 For an emissive mesh light to work it needs to be a separate object.
 If the model does not come with lights and blinkers as separate objects these will need to be separated in 3D modelling software such as Blender (free, open source).